 If the Market Size-Segment Cutoff is within the Global Minimum Size Range for the Standard Index, a security can be included in the Standard Index only if its free floatadjusted market capitalization is at least 50% of the Market Size-Segment Cutoff for the Standard Index.
 In the case of the Market Size-Segment Cutoff being above the Global Minimum Size Range upper boundary for the Standard Index, the security's free float-adjusted market capitalization must be at least 50% of the upper boundary of the Global Minimum Size Range for the Standard Index.
-In the case of the Market Size-Segment Cutoff being below the Global Minimum Size Range lower boundary for the Standard Index, the security's free float-adjusted market capitalization must be at least 50% of the lower boundary of the Global Minimum Size Range for the Standard Index.
+In the case of the Market Size-Segment Cutoff being below the Global Minimum Size Range for the Standard Index.
+In the case of the Market Size-Segment Cutoff being below the Global Minimum Size Range lower boundary for the Standard Index, the security's free float-adjusted market capitalization must be at least 50% of the lower boundary for the Global Minimum Size Range for the Standard Index.
 Any company excluded from the Standard Index based on this rule is also excluded from the Investable Market Index.